renepacios/renepacios/README.md

 💬 I'm René Pacios, from A Coruña (Galicia).
 I'm a passionate about technology and innovation and geek by vocation.
 I'm always looking for a way to automate tasks and make machines work for me, that's what we created them for, right? ;-)

-💻 My Code mainly focus in Microsoft Technologies but you can found some pieces of JavaScript code too.
+💻 My Code mainly focus in Microsoft Technologies but you can found some code pieces from other technologies too.

 Here are some ideas to get you started: